-Depression is the “common cold” of emotional disorders.
+Struggling with Depression: Depression is the “common cold” of emotional disorders.
 It’s hard for us to admit, but we all go through periods of adjustment that can cause us to feel sad, blue, down, and unhappy.
 Yet we tend to forget that depressed feelings can also be important signs that something is changing in our lives.
 We can deny and run from them, but that is a serious mistake.
+It’s not uncommon for those struggling with depression to be well-functioning, capable people who “look like they’re doing well” on the outside.
 However, we can grow from these feelings if we take the time to look and examine what this means for our life’s journey.

-Drs.
+Gottman Method Couples Therapy: Drs.
 John & Judy Gottman decided to take all the counseling approaches for couples and actually test what worked, and what didn’t.
-In the end, they discovered over 50% of the advice was useless.
+In the end, they discovered that most of the advice was useless.
 From this, they refined and established actual, measurable methods of working with couples that actually makes a difference.